 You are a person of great influence.
 If you could inspire a movement that would bring the most amount of good to the most amount of people, what would that be?
 You never know what your idea can trigger.

-If I could inspire a movement it would be to encourage the importance of service to country.
+If I could inspire a movement, it would encourage the importance of service to the country.
 I believe that all citizens should serve their country.
 This does not mean military service.
 It means doing your part, no matter how old or young, in service of others.
 I believe a national effort of volunteerism at the community level can impact everyone.
 I believe it will build collaboration and cooperation, regardless of our differences, political affiliation, or economic status.

 Can you please give us your favorite “Life Lesson Quote?”
 Can you share how that was relevant to you in your life?

-My favorite life lesson quote comes from General Colin Powell who said “Do your best –someone is watching.”
+My favorite life lesson quote comes from General Colin Powell, who said, “Do your best –someone is watching.”
 This message resonates with me.
-I believe that everything we do becomes our professional and personal legacy and I always ask myself how will I be remembered.
-As it relates to my professional legacy, when I leave a team, department, or organization, how am I remembered?
+I believe that everything we do becomes our professional and personal legacy, and I always ask myself how I will be remembered.
+As it relates to my professional legacy, how am I remembered when I leave a team, department, or organization?
 Am I remembered for my contribution to the greater good?
 Did I have a positive impact?
 Am I remembered for always trying my best, for leading by example, and for the way I treated others?

-As it relates to my personal legacy, can it or will it be said that I was a good man, a trusted friend, a good husband, father and grandfather?
+As it relates to my personal legacy, can it be said that I was a good man, a trusted friend, a good husband, father, and grandfather?
 If so, I can be proud of my life and my accomplishments.

 Some of the biggest names in Business, VC funding, Sports, and Entertainment read this column.
-Is there a person in the world, or in the US with whom you would love to have a private breakfast or lunch with, and why?
-He or she might just see this if we tag them.
+Is there a person in the world or the US with whom you would love to have a private breakfast or lunch, and why?
+They might see this if we tag them.